 We rely heavily on our proprietary technologies.
 Our future success and competitive position depend in part upon our ability to obtain and maintain protection of certain proprietary technologies used in our products.
 We pursue patents for some of our new products and unique technologies, and we also rely on a combination of nondisclosure agreements and other contractual provisions, as well as our employees' commitment to confidentiality and loyalty, to protect our technology, know-how, and processes.
 Despite the precautions we take, it may be possible for unauthorized third parties to copy aspects of our current or future technology or products or to obtain and use information that we regard as proprietary.
 We intend to continue to protect our proprietary technology, including through patents.
-However, there can be no assurance that the steps we take will be adequate to protect our proprietary rights, that our patent applications will lead to issued patents, that others will not develop or patent similar or superior products are or may be developed, manufactured, or sold may not protect our products and intellectual property rights to the same extent as laws in the United States.
+However, there can be no assurance that the steps we take will be adequate to protect our proprietary rights, that our patent applications will lead to issued patents, that others will not develop or patent similar or superior products or technologies, or that our patents will not be challenged, invalidated, or circumvented by others.
+Furthermore, the laws of the countries in which our products are or may be developed, manufactured, or sold may not protect our products and intellectual property rights to the same extent as laws in the United States.
 Our failure to adequately protect our proprietary technologies could harm our business.